SEMICeu/Wikibase/README.md

 A playground Wikibase instance is running on <https://wikibase.semic.eu/>.
 Credentials will be provided during the workshop.

+- The playground Wikibase instance is currently out of order due to technical issues.
+We are working to get it up and running again as soon as possible.
+Our apologies for the inconvenience.

 ## Manual ingestion from the browser

 You can access a list of all available actions on <https://wikibase.semic.eu/wiki/Special:SpecialPages>.
 For instance, you can create a new item manually on <https://wikibase.semic.eu/wiki/Special:NewItem>: